Thursday, December 19, 2019

 Dec 4,

-All night my lower left bottom tooth hurt so on our way to see my eye doctor in Huntsville we stopped at the dentist and he said I had two obsesses.
+All night, my lower left bottom tooth hurt, so on our way to see my eye doctor in Huntsville, we stopped at the dentist, and he said I had two abscesses.

-The dentist did a root canal on the tooth that was hurting which hurt several days after the root canal.
+The dentist performed a root canal on the tooth that was hurting, but it hurt several days after the procedure.
 I was given pain pills and antibiotics for an infection.

-I went back the next day but the dentist could not get to the canals so he closed back up the canal and made me an appointment to see the endodontist.
+I went back the next day, but the dentist was unable to access the canals, so he closed them back up and made an appointment for me to see the endodontist.

 I went on my trip with abscessed teeth.